Out-Law Guide | 07 Nov 2019 | 12:48 pm | 5 min. read

 Gary Born, in his leading text on international commercial arbitration, considered the choice of law approach.
 In doing so, he contemplated three factors commonly used when deciding on the proper choice of law: the law of the place where the lawyer is qualified to practice; the law of the place where the client is based; and the law of the place where the communication is made.

 While academics appear to frown upon the most protective privilege rule, our view is it is the most practical.

 Of the three, Born favoured the law of the place where the lawyer is qualified to practice.
 External lawyers are often more alert to issues of privilege, and should be well-placed to consider such issues from the perspective of their own legal system.
-On the other hand, the law of the place where the client is based may present certain difficulties, given the rising numbers of international companies with offices in different jurisdictions.
+On the other hand, the law of the place where the client is based may present certain difficulties, given that the client may have, as multinational companies often do, multiple regional representative offices across the globe.
 Of the three tests, Born favoured the law of the origin of communication the least.
 In his opinion, the place where the communication is made is often fortuitious (and not intended by parties), and as such has little place in the resolution of international disputes.

 The 'most favoured nation' approach

 In contrast, the 'most favoured nation' approach requires the tribunal to choose the law which offers the most extensive privilege protection to the parties.
 In short, the 'most favoured nation' approach appears to guarantee that parties' minimum expectations as to the boundaries of privilege are met.
 Consequently, and perhaps inevitably, this may go on to grant greater privilege protection to a party who may not be expecting it.